 ESA’s Partnership Projects provide the satellite communication industry with the right environment to introduce innovative space-based solutions systems into the commercial market.

-These demonstrate the unique results of Partnership Projects in federating European industry around large-scale programmes and developing innovative cutting-edge solutions in partnership with private or public operators.
+These demonstrate the unique results of Partnership Projects in federating European industry around large-scale programmes and developing innovative cutting-edge solutions in partnership with private and public operators.

-ESA Partnership Projects generate great benefits for industry and Member States by fostering the competitiveness of the satcom industry in Europe and Canada, and creating new value-added solutions and opportunities that would otherwise not be available.
+ESA Partnership Projects generate major benefits for industry and Member States by fostering the competitiveness of the satcom industry in Europe and Canada, and by creating new value-added solutions and opportunities for industry that would otherwise not be offered.

-Moreover, Partnership Projects enable greater risk sharing where ESA bears the risks related to the development of innovative solutions and the operators assume the commercial risks in answer to market needs.
-Without this partnership approach, many projects would not have emerged because they would have been perceived as being too technically or commercially risky.
+Moreover, Partnership Projects facilitate pioneering innovation through greater risk sharing, with ESA bearing the risks related to the development of innovative solutions and the operators assuming the commercial risks in answer to market needs.
+Without this partnership approach, many projects would never have emerged because they would have been too risky either technically or commercially.

-ESA’s involvement ensures high quality and performance; supporting primes and subcontractors while offering a tailored and efficient approach based on commercial best practices.
+ESA’s involvement ensures high quality and performance; supporting primes and subcontractors while offering a tailored and efficient approach based on commercial best practice.

 Partnership Projects generate strong socio-economic benefits for European countries.
-All ESA stakeholders report substantial benefits on most critical economic, technologic and strategic factors.
+All ESA stakeholders report substantial benefits against most critical economic, technologic and strategic factors.
 Partnerships projects also enable greater risk sharing and positive trade-offs between the technological development and the commercial constraints of the missions.
-The recent socio-economic study conducted by highly esteemed Euroconsult have shown that every euro spent by ESA Member States in Partnership Projects returns 15 euros of benefits.

 ESA is offering an opportunity for private parties within ESA’s Member States and Canada to propose potential Partnership Projects.